wonambi-python/wonambi/docs/source/gui/detect.rst

 **Mölle2011** - *Mölle, M. et al. (2011) Sleep 34, 1411-21*

 #. *Detection is limited to NREM signal.*
 #.
-Signal is bandpass filtered between ``Lowcut`` and ``Highcut``. *Wonambi uses a zero-phase 6th order Butterworth filter, while Mölle et al. used a custom Lübeck filter.
-The authors used sigma bands adapted to each participant.*
+Signal is bandpass filtered between ``Lowcut`` and ``Highcut``, using an equiripple FIR filter. *Instead of a fixed bandwidth, the authors used sigma bands adapted to each participant.*
 #.
 The root-mean-square of the signal is taken, with a moving window of size = ``Detection window`` [0.2] s.
 #.
 The resulting RMS signal is smoothed with a moving average of window size = ``Smoothing`` [0.2] s.
 #.
 The detection threshold is set at the mean of the RMS signal + ``Detection threshold, low`` [1.5] x RMS signal SD.